OptimalDesignLab/PumiInterface.jl/README.md

 mesh, or `get/setCoords` and `get/setCoordsXi` to node-level granularity.
 Do *not* call `apf.setPoint` directly.

+Its is generally preferable to work with the CAD parametric coordinates, because the mapping parametric -> Cartesian is faster and more accurate to compute, but this only works if the underlying CAD system supports parametric coordinates (`.dmg` models do not).

 # Utilities

 A few C++ executables are built with PumiInterface that are useful as standalone tools.